-This policy governs how Apache software releases are distributed through the technical channels that Infra maintains.
+This policy governs how Apache software releases are distributed through the technical channels that Infra maintains and other distribution platforms.
 It complements the formal Apache Release Policy, which defines what must be in a software release, and the Release Creation Process page, which describes the steps for a PMC to create a release.

 downloads.apache.org/.
 This directory is automatically sync'd out to the ASF mirror network, and most users download releases from one of the ASF mirrors.